 MUS 120, 220, 304, 320, 420, 460; two courses from MUS 202, 203, and 204; one elective at the 200-level or above; one additional elective from MUS 130 or above; and two performance course credits (one course credit earned through participation in a major choral or instrumental ensemble for two semesters, and one course credit earned through taking private instruction for two semesters).

 disciplinary, 6 courses

-MUS 120, 121; two courses from the group MUS 202, 203, or 204; one additional course from MUS 130 or above; and one course credit earned through participation in a major choral or instrumental ensemble for two semesters, or by private applied instruction for two semesters.
+MUS 120, 220; one course from the group MUS 202, 203, or 204; one music elective at the 200-level or above; one additional course from MUS 130 or above; and one performance course credit earned through participation in a major choral or instrumental ensemble for two semesters or through private applied instruction for two semesters.

 Our students choose from a variety of introductory and advanced courses, each designed to educate students in Music history, theory and performance.

 Below, you'll find a sampling of some of our most popular classes, as well as suggestions for making Music a part of your larger interdisciplinary experience at Hobart and William Smith Colleges.

 MUS 130 Beethoven: The Man and His Music

 Explore Beethoven's compositions as well as his place in history, his personality, his leading the way to individualism and subjective feeling in music, and his vision of human freedom and dignity.
 Then learn about some of the ideas that might have influenced Beethoven by enrolling in HIST 301 The Enlightenment.